-It is the expectation of the Institute that you will complete the Articling Program within three years of commencement.
-An extension fee will be applied to your annual articling fee if articling status is maintained for more than three years.
+It is the expectation of the Institute that you will complete the Articling Program within three years of commencement; a two year articling term is assigned, or one year if applicable.
+An extension fee will be applied to your annual fee if articling status is maintained for more than three years.